-Net sales for the three and six month periods of 2014 increased by \$10.6 million and decreased \$92.1 million, respectively, over the same periods in 2013.
-The increase for the three month period primarily reflected higher prices for pork products sold principally offset by the same factors that are noted below as accounting for the decrease for the six month period.
-The decrease for the six month period primarily reflected lower sales volume of pork products and decreased payments received from the U.S. Government for biodiesel production for the Pork segment, lower cargo volumes in certain markets for the Marine segment, lower spot market rates for the Power segment and lower volumes of sugar sold for the Sugar segment.
-The six month decrease was partially offset by higher prices for pork products sold.
+Net sales for the three and nine month periods of 2014 decreased by \$25.5 million and \$117.6 million, respectively, over the same periods in 2013.
+The decreases primarily reflected lower sales volume of pork products and decreased payments received from the U.S. Government for biodiesel production for the Pork segment, lower sales volume for the Power segment, lower cargo volumes in certain markets for the Marine segment, and lower volumes of sugar sold for the Sugar segment.
+Partially offsetting these decreases were higher prices for pork products sold.

-Operating income increased by \$80.8 million and \$82.5 million for the three and six month periods of 2014, respectively, compared to the same periods in 2013.
-The increases primarily reflected higher prices for pork products sold.
-Partially offsetting the increases were decreased payments received from the U.S. Government for biodiesel production for the Pork segment and lower spot market rates for the Power division.
+Operating income increased by \$62.3 million and \$144.9 million for the three and nine month periods of 2014, respectively, compared to the same periods in 2013.
+The increases primarily reflected higher prices for pork products sold and, to a lesser extent, lower voyage costs for the Marine segment.
+Partially offsetting the increases were lower margins for biodiesel for the Pork segment and, for the nine month period, lower sales volume for the Power division.